A-J-Bauer/thermo/README.md

 **Circuit Notes:**

-The circuit is a simple voltage divider where one of the resistors is a negative temperature coefficient (NTC) thermistor, meaning is will change resistance when it's temperature changes.
-The graph made from the datasheet's data shows that the resistance will get smaller as temperature rises (negative temp coefficient type).
+The circuit is a simple voltage divider where one of the resistors is a negative temperature coefficient (NTC) thermistor, meaning it's resistance will get lower as it's temperature gets higher.
 At 25°C the resistance of the NTC used here is 470Ω.
 To avoid self heating the current flowing through the thermistor is limited by the second resistor.
 I picked 4.7kΩ.
 Knowing that the resistance is measured in terms of voltage drop accross the NTC at a certain resolution (Nano 10bits, 1024 steps for 5V, 4.9 mV/step) and looking at the data graph leads to the conclusion that the accuracy will degrade as the temperature rises.
 More info: [Wikipedia Thermistor](https://en.wikipedia.org/wiki/Thermistor)

 **Sensor Placement**